 Each of the larger format Paperfolds begins with creating a pattern similar to a moiré or constructive interference pattern.
-A sheet of polyester film is placed over the pattern with deep lines scored on both sides with an etching needle.
+A sheet of drafting film is placed over the pattern with deep lines scored on both sides with an etching needle.
 Each line is then meticulously hand-folded before the film is pushed and nurtured into its final form.

 ‘I enjoy the discipline that’s required in the making of each folded surface.
 I find the creative process akin to a form of meditation and I am totally absorbed for hours at a time.
 There is always an element of surprise that I find hugely rewarding when a final relief form emerges.
 Each form essentially combines my personal expression and making with the logical rationale of geometry’.